1. Accepting these Terms

 B. Pay Your Bills.
 You are responsible for paying all fees that you owe to Etsy.
 You are also solely responsible for collecting and/or paying any applicable taxes for any purchases or sales you make through our Services.
 For digital items sold to buyers in the EU, however, Etsy will help collect and remit the correct amount of VAT.
 Your fees, bills, taxes and how you can pay them are fully explained in our Fees & Payments Policy.

 D. Don’t Try to Harm Our Systems.
-You will not distribute any virus or other harmful computer code through the Services.
+You agree not to interfere with or try to disrupt our Services, for example by distributing a virus or other harmful computer code.

 F. Share Your Ideas.
 We love your suggestions and ideas!
 They can help us improve your experience and our Services.
 Any unsolicited ideas or other materials you submit to Etsy (not including Your Content or items you sell through our Services) are considered non-confidential and non-proprietary to you.
 You grant us a non-exclusive, worldwide, royalty-free, irrevocable, sub-licensable, perpetual license to use and publish those ideas and materials for any purpose, without compensation to you.